Navid200/xDrip/docs/Calibration.md

 Regardless, it is a good idea to test with your blood glucose meter if your symptoms disagree with what the CGM shows.
 <br/>

-If you are interested in more detail, [this article](./pdf/biosensors-08-00024.pdf)is a good reference.
+If you are interested in more detail, [this article](./pdf/biosensors-08-00024.pdf) is a good reference.
 <br/>

 ---